 2. Say the takbeer three times before beginning to recite from the Qur’an.

 3. Recite Surah Al-Fatiha followed by another surah.
-(Sunnah was Surah Al-Alaa and Surah Ghashiya or Surah Qaf and Surah Qamar for first and second rakas, respectively.
-But it is okay to recite other surahs.)
+The sunnah is Surah Al-Alaa and Surah Ghashiya or Surah Qaf and Surah Qamar for first and second rakas, respectively.

 4. Perform rukuu and two sajdas as normal.
 This concludes the first rakah.

-5. After you come up from sujood from the first rakah, you recite Surah Al-Fatiha plus another surah.
+5. After you come up from sujood from the first rakah, you recite Surah Al-Fatiha followed by another surah.

 6. After the surah, say the takbeer 3 times, then 1 additional takbeer to go to rukuu.